Skip to main content

 • innovative CSS on innovative biomass pre-treatment and extraction technologies;

-• participation in CCRI webinars and thematic working groups;
+• participate in CCRI webinars and thematic working groups;

-• guidelines for regulatory adaptation on the new requests and mythologies of CSS;
+• guidelines for regulatory adaptation on the new requests and mythologies of CCS;

 • innovative use of bioconversion;

-• stakeholder engagement and co-creation methodology to support the implementation of new value chains and new industrial ecosystems.
+• stakeholders’ engagement and nudging methodology to support the adoption of new value chains and new industrial ecosystem;

 CCRI relevant material

-Stakeholder agreement of sustainable fishing methods, on the recovery of fishing nets from seabed, and the collection of fishing nets to transform them in new products and materials are all relevant to the CCRI.
+Stakeholder agreement of sustainable fishing methods, on the recovery of fishing nets from seabed and the collection of fishing nets to transform them in new products and materials.

 Findings: regulatory bottlenecks

-The main bottlenecks encountered are the regulations for transportation (inbound and outbound) and the regulations for receiving side-stream products originating from the fish industry, which are considered animal by-products and therefore have specific regulatory procedures.
+Main bottleneck is the regulation for transportation (inbound and outbound) and for receiving side streams coming from fish indsutry, whicha re considered animal by-products and have specific regulatory procedures.

 Findings: regulatory drivers